ishaqBBC/blog/blog/content/blog/2024-05-03-aws-61-Route53-Creating-First-Record.md

 ## Introduction

-Following out [previous blog](https://magicishaqblog.netlify.app/2024-04-19-aws-Route53-overview/) Route 53 records provide information about a domain including what IP address is associated with that domain and how to handle requests for that domain.
+Following our [previous blog](https://magicishaqblog.netlify.app/2024-04-19-aws-Route53-overview/) Route 53 records provide information about a domain including what IP address is associated with that domain and how to handle requests for that domain.

 ## How to Create Records